 While Vietnam is a rising star, India has been a seasoned player in the IT offshore development industry.
 India is always among the top five countries that have the most STEM graduates in the world currently, with more than 3 million engineers and around 120,000 more joining its tech talent pool every year.
 With its massive number of IT engineers, India is usually the go-to destination for gigantic offshore development projects that require thousands of personnel.

 Standing next to India, China is another seasoned veteran that has the capacity to deliver gigantic IT projects thanks to its massive population.
 Really, when it comes to industrial-size production capacity, what country has the population to overtake China and India?
 China can offer some of the best IT services and professionals thanks to the focus of its educational system, which is on Mathematics and Science.
 One downside of China is its level of salaries has been increasing significantly in recent years from its increased standards of living, so the cost of IT development can be relatively higher here than in other Asian hubs.

 4. The Philippines

-Nevertheless, one bottle neck that has been keeping offshore developet projects from flowing into Thailand is its political instability, which results in massive protests every now and then.
+Nevertheless, one bottleneck that has been keeping offshore development projects from flowing into Thailand is its political instability, which results in massive protests every now and then.
 Another disadvantage that makes Thailand less competitive is its level of English proficiency; the nation, with a low proficiency score of 47.6, ranked 74 out of 100 countries on the English Proficiency Index in 2019.
 This means communication can be a big barrier for clients offshoring to Thailand.